Monrad Metzgen: Bibliography

-In 1925, with H. E. C. Cain, he wrote "The Handbook of British Honduras".
-The book includes over fifty Creole proverbs, proverbs like, Cuss-cus neighbor bore hole & Dawg hab liberty fi watch gubnor.
+In 1925, with H. E. C. Cain, he wrote The Handbook of British Honduras.
+The book includes over fifty Creole proverbs, such as "Cuss-cus neighbor bore hole & Dawg hab liberty fi watch gubnor."

-In 1928 he wrote "Blazing Trails in British Honduras" about the first Cross-Country race.
-(The book was recently reprinted by the Belize Historical Society).
+In 1928 he wrote Blazing Trails in British Honduras about the first Cross-Country race.
+The book was recently reprinted by the Belize Historical Society.

-In the late 1920s he worked on the "Archives of British Honduras", edited by the Governor, Sir John Burdon and compiled the pamphlet "Shoulder to Shoulder or The Battle of St. George's Caye."
+In the late 1920s he worked on the Archives of British Honduras, edited by the Governor, Sir John Burdon and compiled the pamphlet "Shoulder to Shoulder or The Battle of St. George's Caye."

-The Handbook of British Honduras, by Monrad Metzgen and H.E.C.
-Cain, the Brief Sketch of British Honduras, by John Burdon, former governor and the Book Shoulder to Shoulder by Monrad Metzgen, all talk about the exploits of the Baymen.
+The Handbook of British Honduras and Shoulder to Shoulder, also by Metzgen, talk about the exploits of the Baymen.